bakmei/wanchai-parser/README.md

 # cli-parser
-A yet another command line parser.
+A very easy to use command line parser for Java.